PayThePizzo/Data-Structures-and-Algorithms/6 - Table/2 - CLOSED ADDRESSING.md

 Pros:
 * Easier removal (no need for deleted markings)
-* Typically performs better with high load factor.
+* Typically, performs better with high load factor.
 * No issues with clustering.

 Cons: